Colbydude/twitch-extension-vue-laravel-mix-boilerplate/README.md

 There is also a service called Frontend which can be used to serve the HTML and .JS files in lieu of using the Developer Rig.
 If you are using the [Developer Rig](https://github.com/twitchdev/developer-rig), you can disregard this service.

 ## Using the Sample
-The recommended path to using this sample is with the [Developer Rig](https://github.com/twitchdev/developer-rig).
-Use the Developer Rig's `extension-init` command clone this repo.
+The recommended path to using this sample is with the [Developer Rig](https://dev.twitch.tv/docs/extensions/rig/).

-The Developer Rig is able to host the frontend Hello World files, but the EBS must be run separately.
-If you want to host your frontend files other than with the Developer Rig, run `node services/frontend` at the root of your project.
+The Developer Rig is able to host the frontend Hello World files and run the EBS simultaneously.

 ### Configuring and Running the Extension Backend Service
+To run the frontend, run `npm run frontend`.

-To run the EBS, run `node services/backend`, with the following command line arguments: `-c <client id>`, `-s <secret>`, `-o <owner id>`
+To run the EBS, run `npm run backend`, with the following command line arguments: `-c <client id>`, `-s <secret>`, `-o <owner id>`.

 This provides the EBS with your Extension client ID, Extension secret and the user ID of the Extension owner (likely you).
 These are necessary to validate calls to your EBS and make calls to Twitch services such as PubSub.

-If you do not want to pass in command line arguments, you can also directly set the following environment variables: `EXT_SECRET`, `EXT_CLIENT_ID`, `EXT_OWNER_ID` in your code.

 You can get your client ID and secret from your [Extension Dashboard](https://dev.twitch.tv/dashboard/extensions).
 See the documentation for the [Developer Rig](https://github.com/twitchdev/developer-rig#configuring-the-developer-rig) for more details.